 While SleepTight is a brand that you may not have heard of, it’s incredibly effective and ranks the highest of all mouthpieces that I have tested.

-What makes the SleepTight stand out among the crowd is its simplicity, effectiveness, and value.
+What makes the SleepTight stand out from the crowd is its simplicity, effectiveness, and value.
 While other brands attempt to differentiate themselves by adding features such as tongue straps and mandible adjustments, SleepTight has focused on delivering a product that fits properly and is comfortable.
 This is one of the most important features to look for, as a properly fitted mouthpiece is less likely to fall out at night.
 Losing a dental guard while asleep happens to be one of the most common complaints among users.

 SleepTight is able to achieve a closer, tighter fit because of its patented dual-laminate design.
 The outer trays are made from a soft EVA thermoplastic while the inner portion contains a more rigid plastic frame.
 This allows one to create a better impression of their teeth without compromising the structure of the mouthpiece.

 Another reason why I have rated this product highly is that it’s a great value.
 It currently sells for $87.90, which includes shipping and processing fees.
 While you may be thinking that this is average in price, it does get better.
 The makers of Sleeptight have offered readers of this blog an exclusive Buy 1 Get 1 deal where you will receive a two pack for $87.90.
 In order to receive this offer, you must visit this page on the company’s website.

 Here are four other reasons why SleepTight has earned a spot at the top: